 Dismantling the 'Jungle': Migrant Relocation and Extreme Voting in France

-Large migrant inflows have in the past spurred anti-immigrant sentiment, but is there a way small inflows can have a different impact?
-In this paper, we exploit the redistribution of migrants in the aftermath of the dismantling of the ``Calais Jungle" in France to study the impact of the exposure to few migrants.
-Using an instrumental variables approach, we find that in the presence of a migrant center (CAO), the percentage growth rate of vote shares for the main far-right party (Front National (FN), our proxy for anti-immigrant sentiment) between 2012 and 2017 is reduced by about 11.9 percentage points.
-These effects, which dissipate spatially and depend on city characteristics, and crucially on the inflow's size, point towards the contact hypothesis (Allport, 1954).
+Large migrant inflows have spurred anti-immigrant sentiment, but can small inflows have a different impact?
+We exploit the redistribution of migrants after the dismantling of the \Calais Jungle" in France to study the impact of the exposure to few migrants, which we estimate using difference-in-differences and instrumental variables.
+We find that in the presence of a migrant center (CAO), the growth rate of vote shares for the main far-right party (Front National (FN), our proxy for anti-immigrant sentiment) between 2012 and 2017 is reduced by about 12 percentage points.
+This effect, which crucially depends on the inflow’s size, points towards the contact hypothesis (Allport, 1954).